 Every month we will identify the most commonly asked questions about ectopic pregnancy and answer them.
 If you have any further questions which you cannot find answers to on the website, please can you contact us.

 Can an ectopic pregnancy ever go full term?

 It is extremely unlikely that an ectopic pregnancy will go to term and an ectopic pregnancy left untreated may rupture around 6 to 8 weeks.
 In rare cases a secondary abdominal pregnancy has been reported.
 In these cases the placenta has grown in the bowel or intestine.

 What is the least common site of ectopic pregnancy?

-Ectopic pregnancy is a pregnancy outside the normal site in the uterine cavity, usually in the Fallopian tube .
-The rare sites are in the cervix or ovary.
+Ectopic pregnancy is a pregnancy outside the normal site in the uterine cavity, usually in the Fallopian tube, but there and several other sites including the ovary or cervix.
 One of the least common sites is in a scar on the uterus usually in a caesarean section scar.
 It maybe that with the increasing rise in the Caesarean section rate that these cases may become more common – see ectopic pregnancy sites on the website.

 Can you have a period with an ectopic pregnancy?